What are implants?

 Who should have an implant?

+Anyone who has lost one or more teeth, people who want to restore their appearance, chewing or speech ability, people with dysfunctional dentures or long-term denture wear.
 In cases with high alveolar bone or non-suitable bone structure, it’s recommended to perform a bone augmentation procedure (bone grafting) in order to accommodate implants.
 If you meet all the criteria for implants above, dr. Gino Tafra will be happy to discuss the various treatment options that are available, perform the initial examination and create a 3D diagnostic analysis (Orthopan).

 PRGF Endoret technology

 Dental implants are artificial roots – titanium bolts.
 How do they act in the jaw?
 Mechanical, like screws or bolts, or like our own teeth?

 Right after implant placement and a couple of weeks after the procedure, their stability in the bone is strictly mechanical.
 Dental implants have threads and their placement is planned with a measured amount of force according to bone density and rigidity.

 Naturally, implant placement immediately causes reaction in the surrounding bone which results in a decrease in mechanical stability in 2 weeks after the procedure.
 At the same time, while losing mechanical stability, biological stability evolves.

 Due to titanium biocompatibility and a coarse surface of dental implants, a biological stability is created.
 The “coarse surface” is a term researched and experimented for decades with a goal of getting the most optimal surface that will interact with the bone.
 During the last couple of years, a great progress has been made in mastering the perfect implant design and surface.
 The goal is to achieve the best integration of the vital bone marrow in the microstructure of the implant’s surface while sparing as much time as possible.
 This process is called osseointegration.